chris-greening/instascrape/README.md

 # instascrape: super lightweight Instagram scraping toolkit

 ## What is it?
-> _instascrape_ is an incredibly lightweight set of tools geared towards scraping Instagram data.
-It makes *no* assumptions about your project and is instead designed for flexibility and developer productivity.
-It is excellent for the seasoned data scientist trying to quickly get an idea of a page's engagement as well as beginners looking to explore web scraping and the beauty of Python for the very first time.
+> _instascrape_ is a powerful, lightweight library for scraping Instagram data quickly and efficiently.
+It is designed with flexibility and developer productivity in mind so you can stop wasting valuable time collecting data and just start analyzing!

 [![Version](https://img.shields.io/pypi/pyversions/insta-scrape)](https://www.python.org/downloads/release/python-360/)
 [![Language](https://img.shields.io/github/languages/top/chris-greening/instascrape)](https://www.python.org/)